swiftly-solution/documentation/src/docs/scripting/events/gameevents/onvotecastno.md

 ---

 # OnVoteCastNo
-This event is triggered when vote_cast_no is triggered
+This event is triggered when vote_cast_no is triggered.
 ::: tabs
 @tab Lua
 ```lua